-One of my favourite places to visit is the Isle of Wight Donkey Sanctuary, between Shanklin and Ventnor.
-Home to more than 90 donkeys and 25 horses, the sanctuary is open to the public seven days a week and often puts on special events.
+One of my favourite places to visit on the island is the Isle of Wight Donkey Sanctuary, between Shanklin and Ventnor.
+Home to more than 90 donkeys and 25 horses, it is open to the public seven days a week.

-You wouldn’t normally expect dogs to be allowed here but as long as they’re on lead and are well-behaved, they’re welcome – even in the sanctuary tea room.
+Dogs on leads are welcome – even in the tea room.
 Entry is free but the sanctuary relies entirely on donations so dig deep.
-If you take a shine to any of the residents, you can also “adopt” them for as little as £20 a year and receive regular updates from them.
+If you take a shine to any of the residents, you can also “adopt” them for as little as £20 a year.
 Cute!

 Fort Victoria Country Park, near Yarmouth and Freshwater, is well worth a visit, too.
-The fort, which was built to guard the Solent, now houses a planetarium, model railway and underwater archaeology centre but for dogs, the surrounding country park is the main attraction.
-Unlike the attractions and a small café, which welcome visitors from Easter until the end of October, the country park is open all year round and allows you to get off the beaten track and explore a mix of beach and woodland.
+The fort, which was built to guard the Solent, now houses a planetarium, model railway and underwater archaeology centre.
+But for dogs, the surrounding country park is the main attraction.
+It is open all year round and consists of a mix of beach and woodland.
+There is also a small cafe onsite, which is open from Easter until the end of October.

 A trip to Quarr Abbey, between Binstead and Fishbourne, is also a must.
 This impressive red-brick monastery has been home to a small group of Benedictine monks since the 12th century.
-Today, you can take a tour of the abbey, sit in on a service or enjoy the beautifully-manicured gardens, where the monks grow their own fruit and veg and rear pigs and chickens.
+Today, you can tour the abbey, sit in on a service or enjoy the gardens, where the monks grow their own fruit and veg and rear pigs and chickens.

 Dogs are allowed to explore the grounds on-lead and there are some nice woodland trails to follow.
-There is also a tea room and monastery shop packed with local produce if you’re in the market for souvenirs to take home.
+There is also a tea room and monastery shop packed with local produce.
 Dogs are not allowed inside but there is plenty of outdoor seating.

-WHERE’S GOOD FOR WALKIES?
-Ooh, where do I start?
-With more than 500 miles of footpaths, the Isle of Wight was made for walking and is pure doggy heaven.
-But it would be criminal not to mention the 23-mile Red Squirrel Trail, which winds through the beautiful countryside and is mainly traffic-free.
-Honestly, I can’t sing its praises enough – whoever came up with the idea for the trail is a genius!
+With more than 500 miles of footpaths, the Isle of Wight was made for walking.
+Start by exploring the 23-mile Red Squirrel Trail, which winds through the countryside and is mainly traffic-free.
+Honestly, I can’t sing its praises enough.
+Whoever came up with the idea for the trail is a genius!

-Running from East Cowes to Sandown, the peaceful pathway is popular with both cyclists and walkers, not to mention nature lovers keen to spot the island’s native red squirrel.
-It follows the old railway line and is mostly paved so can be enjoyed all year round, even if the weather is a bit grim.
+Running from East Cowes to Sandown, the pathway is popular with both cyclists and walkers.
+As the name suggests, it’s also a great place to spot the island’s native red squirrel.
+The trail follows the old railway line and is mostly paved so can be enjoyed all year round.
 There are also lots of attractions to stop at along the way.

 You can’t come to the island without exploring some of its beautiful beaches, either.
 From vast, sandy expanses to secluded pebbly coves, there truly is something for everyone.
-Many beaches have restrictions during the summer months but plenty are dog-friendly all year round, such as Yaverland, just outside Sandown, and Bembridge.
+Many beaches have restrictions during the summer but some are dog-friendly all year round.
+These include Yaverland, just outside Sandown, and Bembridge.
 Click here for more specific information about the beaches.

-Compton Bay and the Downs, which is owned by the National Trust, is also great for some off-lead adventures and fossil-hunting.
-There’s a super-scenic 7.5-mile trail you can follow that’s known as “the ABC” because it takes in Afton, Brook and Compton Bay.
+Compton Bay and the Downs, which is owned by the National Trust, is also great for dog walkers.
+You can follow the scenic 7.5-mile trail that takes in Afton, Brook and Compton Bay – but be aware there may be livestock in the area so keep your dog under close control.
 The walk starts and finishes at the Freshwater Cliffs car park.

 Equally as impressive is the Star Inn in Wroxall, which offers vegan dishes alongside light bites and pub favourites.
 Dogs are welcome throughout the pub, which also does great quality food to take away.

 For a meal with a view, you can’t beat The Spyglass Inn in Ventnor.
 Situated right on the water’s edge, this maze-like pub is full of nautical memorabilia.
-The former smugglers’ haunt is a big hit with tourists who come for the sea views and to enjoy free live music in the evenings.
+The former smugglers’ haunt is a big hit with tourists who come for the sea views.
 Rooms are also available.

 And if craft beer’s your thing, head to The Ventnor Exchange.
-This quirky bar, which opens at 5pm daily, is housed in the former Post Office and has more than 50 brews from around the world, not to mention an excellent selection of vinyl.
+This quirky bar, which opens at 5pm daily, is housed in the former Post Office.
+It has more than 50 brews from around the world, not to mention an excellent selection of vinyl.
 Well-behaved dogs are welcome.

-WHERE SHOULD I STAY?
-You’ll be spoilt for choice on the Isle of Wight as there is a whole host of dog-friendly accommodation from eco-friendly glampsites to posh boutique hotels.
-I don’t think you can go wrong with the Newchurch Nook, though – a rustic garden lodge that’s right on the Red Squirrel Trail.
-Read my review here.
+There is a whole host of dog-friendly accommodation on the Isle of Wight, from eco-friendly glampsites to posh boutique hotels.
+We loved the Newchurch Nook – a rustic garden lodge that’s right on the Red Squirrel Trail.

-GET ME THERE: There are two ferry companies that travel to the island – Wightlink and Red Funnel.
+There are two ferry companies that travel to the island – Wightlink and Red Funnel.
 Both carry dogs free of charge and have excellent onboard facilities, such as cafés selling local produce.
-The ferries are also great when it comes to helping plan your trip – they carry lots of magazines and leaflets with touristy information, so stock up!
+The ferries are also great when it comes to helping plan your trip.
+They carry lots of magazines and leaflets with touristy information, so stock up!

 Wightlink car ferries run from Lymington to Yarmouth and Portsmouth to Fishbourne.
 There are around 150 sailings a day and both routes take approximately 40 minutes.
-While the ferry is in motion, dogs can either be secured in your vehicle or you can keep them with you – pet-friendly areas are clearly marked.
+Dogs must either be secured in your vehicle or you can keep them with you.
+Pet-friendly areas are clearly marked.

-If you’re not taking a vehicle, make the most of a fast ferry from Portsmouth to Ryde, which takes just 22 minutes.
-To find out more about Wightlink sailings, click here.
+If you’re not taking a vehicle, make the most of the fast ferry from Portsmouth to Ryde, which takes just 22 minutes and is a joy to travel on.

-Red Funnel, on the other hand, sail from Southampton to Cowes.
-The car ferry docks in East Cowes with the journey taking around an hour, while the Red Cat hi-speed foot passenger ferry will get you to West Cowes in approximately 25 minutes.
-For more information about the routes and facilities, click here.
+Red Funnel sail from Southampton to Cowes.
+The car ferry docks in East Cowes with the journey taking around an hour.
+Alternatively, the Red Cat hi-speed foot passenger ferry will get you to West Cowes in approximately 25 minutes.